AdobeDocs/commerce-operations.en/help/release/beta.md

   - Shoppers to search for products where the attribute value starts with a particular string.
   - Merchants to configure an ends with search so shoppers can search for products where the attribute value ends with a particular string.
 To enable an ends with search, the product attribute needs to be ingested in reverse and the API call should also be a reversed string.

+- **contains search indexation** - Ability to search an attribute using contains indexation.
+This new capability allows:

+    - Shoppers to search for a query within a larger string.
+For example, a shopper searches for the product number "PE-123" in the string "HAPE-123".
+Note: this search type is different from the existing phrase search as the phrase search does an autocomplete search.
+For example, given a product attribute with a value of "outdoor pants", a phrase search returns a search response for the phrase "out pan", but does not return a response for "oor ants".
+Contains search, however, does return a response for "oor ants".

 These new conditions enhance the search query filtering mechanism to refine search results.
 These new conditions do not affect the main search query.
-To get access to this beta please reach out to the following emails: sagonzal@adobe.com, alexj@adobe.com
+To get access to this beta please reach out to the following emails: `sagonzal@adobe.com`, `alexj@adobe.com`.

 To get started, see the [Live Search guide](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/live-search/install#install-the-live-search-beta).